 - In the movie Armageddon, one of the guys who has to go to space visits his son.
 The mom doesn't tell the boy that this is his father, but that he's a salesman; from what she says to her ex after their son goes into the house, it's implied that he's actually not allowed to visit, or at least not without advance notice (which is why his son doesn't recognize him).
 Later, after the father takes part in a plan that saves the planet, his family sees him on TV.
 When the boy says, "That salesman is on TV," the mom finally admits, "That's not a salesman.
 That's your dad."

 - A similar thing happens at the end of The Long Kiss Goodnight.

 - One that does not end well in The Rebound.

-- Another kind of inversion happens in Amelia's Notebook where Amelia gets a letter from her divorced father, then she comes to visit him.
+- Another kind of inversion happens in Amelia's Notebook where Amelia gets a letter from her divorced father, then she goes to visit him.
 There still seems to be tension between her parents, though.

 - In Animorphs Rachel is visited occasionally by her father, who lives in another city.
 She actually seems closer to him than to her mom because they have a lot in common.

-- A rare reversal in Sweet Valley High as Lila lives with her single father and her mother lives in France.
+- A rare reversal in Sweet Valley High, as Lila lives with her single father and her mother lives in France.
 When Lila is nearly date raped and the therapy she receives isn't working, her dad reaches out to her mother.
 This leads to them eventually remarrying in Book #98: The Wedding.

 - Desperate Housewives